Verilog Description Styles

 - Trying to swap using blocking assignment:

-always @(posedge clk) begin a=b; b=a; end
+always @(posedge clk) begin a=b; b=a; end- This is incorrect.
+Both

 - Swapping values of ‘a’ and ‘b’: